knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/rest/TestRestContents.md

 # Test `/rest/contents/{sha}`

-## Retrieve version contents
+Every version has a sha of its contents.

+To retrieve the contents of a version by its sha we first create:

 [ ](- "#docId=createDocument()")
 [ ](- "#fileId=createFile(#docId)")
 [ ](- "#versionId=createVersion(#fileId)")
 [ ](- "#sha=getSha(#versionId)")

-Every version has a sha of its contents.
-To retrieve the contents of a version by its sha we first create:

   - a document;
   - a file;